borenstein-lab/fishtaco/source/installation.rst

 ``pip install -U numpy scipy scikit-learn pandas``

-**Installing FiShTaCo:**
+**Installing FishTaco:**

-To install FiShTaCo, download the package from `GitHub <https://github.com/omanor/fishtaco/archive/1.0.tar.gz>`_.
+To install FishTaco, download the package from `GitHub <https://github.com/omanor/fishtaco/archive/1.0.tar.gz>`_.

-After downloading FiShTaCo, you’ll need to unzip the file.
+After downloading FishTaco, you’ll need to unzip the file.
 If you’ve downloaded the release version, do this with the following command:

 ``tar -xzf fishtaco-1.0.tar.gz``

-You’ll then change into the new FiShTaCo directory as follows:
+You’ll then change into the new FishTaco directory as follows:

 ``cd fishtaco-1.0``